padrinobook/padrinobook/01-introduction.md

     $ exec $SHELL

-Now the we have to ways to install Ruby versions: The easy one with a plugin and the difficult one where we have to compile Ruby on our own.
+Now the we have two ways to install Ruby versions: The easy one with a plugin, and the difficult one where we have to compile Ruby on our own.